leonelpb/unicomer/README.md

 - Profile

 - I'm sure there  is more oportunities for improvement that is why I'm always open to feedback
+- There is probably an error displaying the BAR CHART.
+To be able to see the graph you only need to change the size of your window.
+I tried to solve this but ran out of time.

 ## About Me